informatics-isi-edu/ermrest/user-doc/annotation.md

 - _columnname_: A string literal _columnname_ identifies a constituent column of the table.
 The value of the column SHOULD be presented, possibly with representation guided by other annotations or heuristics.
 - `[` _schemaname_ `,` _constraintname_ `]`: A two-element list of string literal _schemaname_ and _constraintname_ identifies a constituent foreign key of the table.
 The value of the external entity referenced by the foreign key SHOULD be presented, possibly with representation guided by other annotations or heuristics.

+### 2017 Key Display

+`tag:isrd.isi.edu,2017:key-display`

+This key allows augmentation of a unique key constraint with additional presentation information.

+Supported JSON payload patterns:

+- `{` _context_`:` _option_ ...`}`: Apply each _option_ to the presentation of referenced content for any number of _context_ names.

+Supported display _option_ syntax:

+- `"markdown_pattern":` _pattern_: The visual presentation of the key SHOULD be computed by performing [Pattern Expansion](#pattern-expansion) on _pattern_ to obtain a markdown-formatted text value which MAY be rendered using a markdown-aware renderer.
+- `"column_order"`: `[` _columnname_ ... `]`: An alternative sort method to apply when a client wants to semantically sort by key values.
+- `"column_order": false`: Sorting by this key psuedo-column should not be offered.

+Key pseudo-column-naming heuristics (use first applicable rule):

+1. Use key name specified by [2015 Display](#2015-display) if `name` attribute is specified.
+2. For simple keys, use effective name of sole constituent column considering [2015 Display](#2015-display) and column name from model.
+3. Other application-specific defaults might be considered (non-normative examples):
+  - Anonymous pseudo-column may be applicable in some presentations
+  - A fixed name such as `Key`
+  - The effective table name
+  - A composite name formed by joining the effective names of each constituent column of a composite key

+Key sorting heuristics (use first applicable rule):

+1. Use the key's display `column_order` option, if present.
+2. Determine sort based on constituent column, only if key is non-composite.
+3. Otherwise, disable sort for psuedo-column.

+The first applicable rule MAY cause sorting to be disabled.
+Consider that determination final and do not continue to search subsequent rules.

 ### 2016 Foreign Key